TotomInc/loaderz/readme.md

 2. Install all dev-deps: `yarn install` or `npm install`
 3. Run the demo: `yarn demo` (`localhost:8080`)
 4. Edit some files.
 All differents loaders are in `lib/loaders`
+5. Run tests: `yarn test`
-5. Commit and push your edits, then create a PR
+6. Commit and push your edits, then create a PR

 ## License